-- a) The entire urban and rural roading network of the Mackenzie District. - b) The urban water supplies of Burkes Pass, Fairlie, Lake Tekapo and Twizel. - c) The piped rural water supplies of Albury, Allandale, Spur Road, and Downlands (Albury to Cave section) and Kimbell. - d) The stock water race systems at Ashwick/Opuha, Punaroa/Eversley and School Road. - e) The wastewater reticulation and treatment systems at Burkes Pass, Fairlie, Lake Tekapo and Twizel. - f) The stormwater reticulation systems at Fairlie, Lake Tekapo and Twizel. - g) The forestry assets of the Council.
+- a) The entire urban and rural roading network of the Mackenzie District. - b) The urban water supplies of Burkes Pass, Fairlie, Lake Tekapo and Twizel. - c) The piped rural water supplies of Albury, Allandale, and Downlands (Albury to Cave section). - d) The stock water race systems at Ashwick/Opuha, Punaroa/Eversley and School Road. - e) The wastewater reticulation and treatment systems at Burkes Pass, Fairlie, Lake Tekapo and Twizel. - f) The stormwater reticulation systems at Fairlie, Lake Tekapo and Twizel. - g) The Council cemeteries at Albury, Burkes Pass, Fairlie, Tekapo and Twizel.

-- h)g)The Council cemeteries at Albury, Burkes Pass, Fairlie, Tekapo and Twizel. - hAll Council's parks, recreation reserves, sports fields and facilities held under the Reserves Act 1977 or otherwise. - j)i)\Council's swimming pools at Fairlie and Twizel. - k) Resource Recovery Parks at Fairlie, Tekapo and Twizel. - +)j)\Council's stock of tenanted pensioner housing. - m)k) Medical Centres at Fairlie and Twizel. - n)] The Twizel Events Centre and the community halls at Albury, Lake Tekapo and Sherwood Downs. - Depimeration The Mackenzie Community Centre at Fairlie. - p)n)Council's administration buildings in Fairlie and Twizel. - q)o)Council's shareholding in Alpine Energy Limited.
+- h) All Council's parks, recreation reserves, sports fields and facilities held under the Reserves Act 1977 or otherwise. - i) Council's swimming pools at Fairlie and Twizel. - Council's stock of tenanted pensioner housing. j) - k) Medical Centres at Fairlie and Twizel. - The Twizel Events Centre and the community hall at Lake Tekapo. - m) The Mackenzie Community Centre at Fairlie. - n) Council's administration buildings in Fairlie and Twizel. - o) Council's shareholding in Alpine Energy Limited.